Our Privacy Notice - How we use, store and transmit personal data

 Think CBT associate therapists are members of our wider team and are checked for relevant training, experience, qualifications, accreditation status and professional indemnity.
 Our associate therapists are self-employed, however they are required to strictly comply with our service conditions and practice standards.

 When your personal intake data is passed to your designated therapist, direct responsibility for the secure maintenance of your personal information is transferred to this therapist.
+Once your data has been transferred, your therapist takes direct responsibility for all data control matters relating to your treatment and communication with you.
 This helps to ensure that your information is not shared more widely within our team and that only your designated therapist has access to your personal data.

 The designated associate therapist is required to comply with the standards laid out in the GDPR and maintain the principles outlined in this privacy statement.